-To qualify for the Degree of Bachelor of Arts: (a) a candidate must pass courses having a mini-
+To qualify for the Degree of Bachelor of Arts:

 - (a) a candidate must pass courses having a minimum total value of 360 points and - at least 255 of the 360 points must be from courses listed in Schedule B to the Regulations for the Bachelor of Arts degree; - ii. the remaining 105 points may be for courses from any degree of the University.
-(These courses will be subject to the Regulations for the other degree.) - (b) within the structure outlined in clause 2(a) a candidate must pass courses to the value of - i. at least 225 points above 100-level and - ii. at least 90 points at 300-level. - (c) within the provisions outlined above a candidate shall satisfy the requirements for either a Major and a Minor or two Majors as listed in Schedule A.
+(These courses will be subject to the Regulations for the other degree). - (b) within the structure outlined in clause 2(a) a candidate must pass courses to the value of - i. at least 225 points above 100-level and - ii. at least 90 points at 300-level. - (c) within the provisions outlined above a candidate shall satisfy the requirements for either a major and a minor or two majors as listed in Schedule A.

-- A Major consists of a minimum of 135 points from a single subject area.
+- A major consists of a minimum of 135 points from a single subject area.
 Of these 135 points, at least 60 points must be at 300-level and at least a further 45 points at 200-level or above.
-The requirements for the Major in each subject area are listed in Schedule A to the Regulations for the Bachelor of Arts degree. - 2.
-A Double Major must meet the majoring requirements for two separate subject areas - A Minor consists of a minimum of 75 points from a single subject area, including at least 45 points above 100-level.
-The requirements for a Minor in each subject area are listed in Schedule A to the Regulations for the Bachelor of Arts degree. - 4.
-The Major and Minor must be in two separate subject areas listed in Schedule A. - Any given course may contribute to only one Major or Minor.
+The requirements for the major in each subject area are listed in Schedule A to the Regulations for the Bachelor of Arts degree. - 2.
+A double major must meet the majoring requirements for two separate subject areas - A minor consists of a minimum of 75 points from a single subject area, including at least 45 points above 100-level.
+The requirements for a minor in each subject area are listed in Schedule A to the Regulations for the Bachelor of Arts degree. - 4.
+The major and minor must be in two separate subject areas listed in Schedule A. - Any given course may contribute to only one major or minor.